lwjglgamedev/lwjglbook-bookcontents-leg/chapter25/chapter25.md

 # Optimizations - Frustum Culling \(II\)

-Once the basis of frustum culling has been explained, we can get advatange of more refined methods that the [JOML](https://github.com/JOML-CI/JOML "JOML") library provides.
+Once the basis of frustum culling has been explained, we can get advantage of more refined methods that the [JOML](https://github.com/JOML-CI/JOML "JOML") library provides.
 In particular, it provides a class named `FrustumIntersection` which extracts the planes of the view frustum in a more efficient way as described in this [paper](http://gamedevs.org/uploads/fast-extraction-viewing-frustum-planes-from-world-view-projection-matrix.pdf "paper").
 Besides that, this class also provides methods for testing bounding boxes, points and spheres.

 So, let's change the `FrustumCullingFilter` class.
 The attributes and constructor are simplified like this: